AmericanGeezus/TeamsFunctions/docs/Get-TeamsUserVoiceConfig.md

 ### System.Object
 ## NOTES
 DiagnosticLevel details:
+0 Same output as without the Parameter, though LicensesAssigned are nested in as an Object rather than names only.
 1 Basic diagnostics for Hybrid Configuration or when moving users from On-prem Skype 2 Extended diagnostics displaying additional Voice-related Policies 3 Basic troubleshooting parameters from AzureAD like AccountEnabled, etc.